Former U.S. presidents on debt

 This debt-based financial system is one of the reasons why the gap between the rich and poor keeps increasing, especially in Western-based countries, the rich keep getting richer while the poor keep getting poorer.

 Figure 3: How the banking system transfers hard assets from the people using debt.

-Unfortunately, this not only occurs in a micro level but a meta level too.
+Unfortunately, this not only occurs on a micro level but a meta-level too.
 International central banks such as the International Monetary Fund (IMF) can burden countries with so much debt that they can never pay off and if they miss enough regular monthly payments then the collector is sent.
 In this case, the collector is usually the U.S. military, which will lay claim to some resource owned by the country buried in debt.

 Sound money doesn’t burden people with debt

 In a sound monetary system such as a gold standard, a commodity money-based system, or a decentralized cryptocurrency based money system, burdening people with debt is much more difficult to accomplish.
 Cryptocurrencies, such as Bitcoin, are a digital representation of the gold standard.
 Bitcoin due to its nature is a limited “digital commodity”.
 Lending institutions cannot simply lend out more of the cryptocurrency than they have in supply.
 Therefore, it will be much more difficult to burden borrowers with too much debt using this type of sound money.